High school students

 - By producing skilled graduates eager to drive change and ready to face the major challenges of tomorrow in every field

-Most students attend classes at the main UL campus, which is located on the west side of Québec City.
+Most students attend classes at the main ULaval campus, which is located on the west side of Québec City.
 However, students in the Faculty of Urban Planning, Architecture, and Visual Arts attend most classes downtown and in Old Québec.

 The residences are a focal point for student life, thanks to the team of resource specialists who are there to advise and listen to students and help organize activities.
 Residences are close to classes and are very affordable.
 Students can rent a furnished room equipped with a phone with voicemail and internet and cable connections, as well as campus-wide Wi-Fi access.